-Yes most of the larger grocery stores do accept credit cards: General Foods, Ocho Rios, Scotties, Discovery Bay, L&M Supermarket, Runaway Bay and Shoppers Fare in Montego Bay.
+Yes most of the larger grocery stores do accept credit cards: General Foods and Progressive in Ocho Rios, Scotties, Discovery Bay, L&M Supermarket, Runaway Bay and Shoppers Fare and Progressive in Montego Bay.
 [Return to Top]

-Sun block, mosquito repellent, favorite foods, film for cameras, pool float, snorkel equipment, duty free imported liquors.
+Sun block, mosquito repellent, pool float, snorkel equipment, duty free imported liquors.
 [Return to Top]

 Your villa comes fully furnished and with a full staff.
 This includes items such as beach towels, bed sheets, room towels, tableware, cutlery etc. A complete list of of amenities for each villa can be found on each of the villa's web pages.
 [Return to Top]